 Why West Mersea Cricket Club

-This year (2021) see's the 100th year that cricket as been played at its current location, The Glebe West Mersea, history says the Cricketing Mussetts - Mersea Cricket Club is allegedly one of the oldest established in the country.
+In (2021) we celebrated the 100th year that cricket as been played at its current location, The Glebe West Mersea, history says the Cricketing Mussetts - Mersea Cricket Club is allegedly one of the oldest established in the country.
 At one time the whole of the first team were Mussetts.

 WHY SPONSOR US?